Kelly Cup Facts

 - Jared Bednar, Scott Burt, Riley Gill, Louis Mass, Matt Register and Patrick Wellar are the only individuals to have their name engraved on the Kelly Cup three times.
 Bednar won as a player with South Carolina in 1997 and 2001, and was the head coach of the Stingrays for their win in 2009; Burt won championships with Idaho in 2004 and 2007 and Alaska in 2011; Gill won titles with Reading in 2013 and with Allen in 2015 and 2016; Mass won as a player with Alaska in 2006 and as the Aces’ assistant coach in 2011 and 2014; Register is the only person in ECHL history to win three consecutive titles, winning with Allen in 2016 and Colorado in 2017 and 2018 while Wellar won titles with Alaska in 2006, South Carolina in 2009 and Reading in 2013.

-- Jared Bednar, who won three Kelly Cup titles with South Carolina (1997, 2001 and 2009) is head coach of the Colorado Avalanche; Don Granato, who coached Peoria to the 2000 Kelly Cup championship, is the interim head coach of the Buffalo Sabres; Bob Woods, who won the 1999 Kelly Cup title with Mississippi, is an assistant coach with the Minnesota Wild; Rick Kowalsky, who won Kelly Cup with Trenton in 2005, is an assistant coach with the New Jersey Devils; Davis Payne, who coached Alaska to the 2006 Kelly Cup title, is an assistant coach with the Ottawa Senators; Derek Laxdal, who led Idaho to the 2007 Kelly Cup title, is an assistant coach with the Dallas Stars.
+- Jared Bednar, who won three Kelly Cup titles with South Carolina (1997, 2001 and 2009) is head coach of the Colorado Avalanche; Don Granato, who coached Peoria to the 2000 Kelly Cup championship, is the head coach of the Buffalo Sabres while Jason Chrisite, who was the Rivermen’s captain in 2000, is an assistant coach with the Sabres; Bob Woods, who won the 1999 Kelly Cup title with Mississippi, is an assistant coach with the Minnesota Wild; Rick Kowalsky, who won Kelly Cup as a player with Trenton in 2005, is an assistant coach with the New Jersey Devils; Davis Payne, who coached Alaska to the 2006 Kelly Cup title, is an assistant coach with the Ottawa Senators; Derek Laxdal, who led Idaho to the 2007 Kelly Cup title, is an assistant coach with the Dallas Stars; Spencer Carbery, who won a Kelly Cup title as a player with South Carolina in 2009, is an assistant coach with Toronto Maple Leafs; Darryl Williams, who was an assistant coach when Newfoundland won the 2019 Kelly Cup title, is an assistant coach with the Philadelphia Flyers.

 - Jay Beagle is the only person to win a Kelly Cup, Calder Cup and Stanley Cup championship during his career.
 In addition to winning the Kelly Cup with Idaho in 2007, Beagle won the Calder Cup with Hershey in 2009 and 2010 and the Stanley Cup with Washington in 2018.
 Mike Haviland, Al MacIsaac and Davis Payne each have their names engraved on both the Kelly Cup and Stanley Cup.
 Haviland coached Atlantic City to the 2003 Kelly Cup title and Trenton to the 2005 title and won the Stanley Cup as an assistant coach with Chicago in 2010; MacIsaac was an assistant coach for Hampton Roads’ Kelly Cup title in 1998 and captured titles as Chicago’s vice president of hockey operations in 2010, 2013 and 2015 while Payne was head coach for Alaska in 2006 and was an assistant coach with Los Angeles in 2014.